Ropes/banken/README.md

 ### Build with Make

 * `make build` will compile the binary.
-* `make grant-capture` will `setcap cap_net_raw,cap_net_admin=eip` on the binary.
+* `make grant-capture` will `sudo setcap cap_net_raw,cap_net_admin=eip` grans pcap network access to the binary so it doesn't have to be run as root.
 * `make run` to execute Banken; listen to network traffic, reports statistics to terminal.
+* `make banken` is the one-stop-shop to build all of the above and run!

 ## Known Issues

-* Scrolling Alert messages, doesn't always work.
+* Scrolling Alert messages; is fickle...
-    * Unsure as to the cause, with certain terminal sizes, scrolling of threshold alert notifications does not work. view.Run() invokes scroll function calls upon input, but for some reason it doesn't appear to function if the terminal width is smaller than ~100?
+    * Unsure as to the cause, with certain terminal sizes, scrolling of threshold alert notifications does not work. view.Run() invokes scroll function calls upon input, but for some reason it doesn't appear to function if the terminal width is smaller than ~100 wide?
-    * All threshold alerts are logged, so they are still recorded.
+    * All threshold alerts are logged, so they are still recorded, but sometimes the terminal won't let user scroll over them.
-        * `cat banken.log | grep 'RequestRate Notification'`
+        * `cat banken.log | grep 'RequestRate Notification'` to see alert detector notifications.

-## Functionality Criteria

-* CLI tool monitoring HTTP traffic crossing local interfaces.
-* Shell 10 second status update
-    * Display traffic statistics
-        * http vs https traffic
-        * Total throughput
-    * HTTP traffic highest domain/section hits: http://hihi.com/hihi: 22, http://neh.wtf/: 1
-* Anomaly detection
-    * Configured threshold for http requests for sliding window of the past 2 minutes.
-    * When traffic for past 2 minutes has surpassed the configured threshold, signal an alert message.
-        * Format: `High traffic generated an alert - hits = {value}, triggered at {time}`
-        * Simple: print formatted text to shell
-        * Bonus: Track and print the highest number of
-* Proper testing of components.
-* Integration testing of application.

 ## Implementation Design

 * Intercept all traffic from the local interfaces.
 * Filter traffic down to only HTTP requests.
-* Duplex HTTP requests to two consumers: Anomaly detector, and Route monitor.
+* Duplex HTTP requests to two consumers: AlertDetector, and Route monitor.
-* Anomaly Detector:
+* Alert Detector:
-    * Input: Scalar count of HTTP reqs per 10s.
-    * Read HttpReq's and construct time series counter to detect if threshold is breached.
-    * Anomalyzer as a bonus to detect anomalies without relying on a static threshold setting.
+    * Input data into timeseries query structure(see Acknowledgements).
+    * Query request count for the past 2 minutes; if above --alert-threshold; Alert UI.
+Conversely test 2 minute span, and notify UI when request count has dropped below threshold.
     * Nominal vs Alerted state machine
-        * Alerted state tracks the HTTP request/paths
+    * Also query TS counts for past 1m, 5m, 15m, 30m, 60m, 24hr request counts and update the UI.
 * Route monitor
-    * Retain key'd counts of `<host>/<slug>/*`
+    * Retain key'd counts of `<host>/<slug>/*` & `<host>/*`
-    *
+    * Read out top N and update UI.

 ## Components